 - You want a lender who’s familiar with you personally

 When you’re borrowing in your personal name, conforming mortgage rates and costs will be pretty similar from lender to lender.
 Where things will start to vary is when you’re borrowing as a business entity.
-In those situations you can expect higher rates and costs because the risk is greater for the lender in those situations.
-Here is what you can generally expect when getting a conforming mortgage for your investment property:
+In those situations, you can expect higher rates and costs because the risk is greater for the lender.

-- Loan points, origination fees, or closing costs can typically add 1% – 2% of your loan amount across all conforming mortgages, regardless of your lender choice.
+- Loan points, origination fees, & closing costs: Typically 1% – 2% of your loan amount

 Many conforming mortgage providers have to abide by Fannie Mae rules and regulations.
 Fannie Mae requires strict standardization which is why there isn’t too much variation between conforming mortgage providers’ rates and requirements.